The next frontier for copper

 Argentina.

-The country hasn’t earned a place on that podium, as their only copper mine, Alumbrera, was shut down in 2018 after exhausting reserves.
+The country hasn’t earned a place on that podium, as its only copper mine, Alumbrera, was shut down in 2018 after exhausting reserves.

 But the absence is becoming increasingly misleading.